momoLearnsToRock/ICA-todo/README.md

 ## Servers

+### TodoService

 There is a build server that Momo can describe in further detail when he's back from vacation.
-The build server builds to a dev instance with the address <TBD>.
+The build server builds to a dev instance with the address TBD.

 Once stable, by doing <insert description  here>, you deploy to the integration server which is used by the frontend project.
-Its adress is <TBD>.
+Its adress is TBD.

+### UserService

 We also have a mock server for the UserService, while we wait for a decision on who is going to build it.
 The code is in our repo in Ica's Gitlab and it is deployed to http://dek-ica-userservice.azurewebsites.net/.